Madonna: 1988–1991: Like a Prayer, Dick Tracy, and Truth or Dare

 Madonna starred as Breathless Mahoney in the film Dick Tracy (1990), with Warren Beatty playing the title role.
-The film went to number one on the U.S. box office for two weeks and Madonna received a Saturn Award nomination for Best Actress.
+The film went to number one on the US box office for two weeks and Madonna received a Saturn Award nomination for Best Actress.
 To accompany the film, she released the soundtrack album, I'm Breathless, which included songs inspired by the film's 1930s setting.
-It also featured the U.S. number-one song "Vogue" and "Sooner or Later".
+It also featured the US number-one song "Vogue" and "Sooner or Later".
 While shooting the film, Madonna began a relationship with Beatty, which dissolved shortly after the premiere.

 In April 1990, Madonna began her Blond Ambition World Tour, which ended in August.
 Rolling Stone called it an "elaborately choreographed, sexually provocative extravaganza" and proclaimed it "the best tour of 1990".
 The tour generated strong negative reaction from religious groups for her performance of "Like a Virgin", during which two male dancers caressed her body before she simulated masturbation.
 In response, Madonna said, "The tour in no way hurts anybody's sentiments.
 It's for open minds and gets them to see sexuality in a different way.
 Their own and others".
 The live recording of the tour won Madonna her first Grammy Award, in the category of Best Long Form Music Video.
+In October 1990, Madonna lent her voice to a Public Service Announcement (PSA) supporting Rock the Vote's efforts in voter registration.

-The Immaculate Collection, Madonna's first greatest-hits compilation album, was released in November 1990.
-It included two new songs, "Justify My Love" and "Rescue Me".
+Madonna's first greatest-hits compilation album, The Immaculate Collection (1990), was released in November including two new songs, "Justify My Love" and "Rescue Me".
 The album was certified diamond by RIAA and sold over 30 million copies worldwide, becoming the best-selling compilation album by a solo artist in history.
-"Justify My Love" reached number one in the U.S. becoming her ninth number-one on the Hot 100.
+"Justify My Love" reached number one in the US becoming her ninth number-one on the Hot 100.
 Her then-boyfriend model Tony Ward co-starred in the music video, which featured scenes of sadomasochism, bondage, same-sex kissing, and brief nudity.
 The video was deemed too sexually explicit for MTV and was banned from the network.
 Her first documentary film, Truth or Dare (known as In Bed with Madonna outside North America), was released in May 1991.
 Chronicling her Blond Ambition World Tour, it became the highest-grossing documentary of all time (surpassed eleven years later by Michael Moore's Bowling for Columbine).